-Dr. Aimee is a Medical Advisor at Natalist and fertility specialist with her own practice in the San Francisco Bay Area.
+Dr. Aimee is a fertility specialist with her own practice in the San Francisco Bay Area.
 She specializes in IVF and has vast experience helping women over 35 realize their dreams of becoming a mother.

 Dr. Aimee graduated from UCLA School of Medicine and completed her residency in Obstetrics & Gynecology at Harvard Medical School.
 She also completed a fellowship in Reproductive Endocrinology & Infertility and holds a Masters in Public Health Management and Policy from the University of Michigan.